jailongo/nicar-2018-test/README.md

 # nicar-2018-test
-Learning to use GitHub from CAR conference class in 2018
+Learning to use GitHub from NICAR conference class in 2018

+## This is where my data will go

+The data for this repo comes from a **magical unicorn**.
+Can't give you more details.
+They want it to remian [anonymous](http://github.com/jailongo).

+## This is where my SQL or Python analysis will be described!